-The number of monitored workers whose annual dose exceeded 20 mSv has also been falling significantly (see diagram 5).
-Each overdose has to be the subject of a significant event notification by the nuclear activity licensee to ASN and of an individual investigation, jointly with the occupational physician and if necessary with the conventional safety inspectorate, in accordance with the circular of 16 November 2007 concerning coordination of the radiation protection inspectors and the conventional safety inspectors for the prevention of risks associated with ionising radiations.
+The number of monitored workers whose annual dose exceeded 20 mSv has also been falling significantly (see diagram 6).
+Each overdose has to be the subject of a significant event notification to ASN by the nuclear activity licensee and of an individual investigation, jointly with the occupational physician and if necessary with the conventional safety inspectorate, in accordance with the circular of 16 November 2007 concerning coordination of the radiation protection inspectors and the conventional safety inspectors for the prevention of risks associated with ionising radiations.

-3 | 2 | 2 Worker exposure to technologically-enhanced naturally occuring ionising radiations
+3 | 2 | 2 Worker exposure to enhanced natural ionising radiations

-There is no system for monitoring exposure of individuals working in activities which enhance exposure to NORM.

-The studies so far published show that exposure can range from a few millisieverts to several tens of millisieverts per year.
+There is no system for monitoring exposure of individuals working in activities which enhance exposure to I natural ionising radiations.
+The international studies published however show that exposure can range from a few millisieverts to several tens of millisieverts per year.